vegaprotocol/specs/protocol/0094-PRAC-protective_auctions.md

 ## Acceptance criteria

-- When the network resumes after a crash (irrespective of how that was achieved) no trades get generated.
+- When the network resumes after a crash (irrespective of how that was achieved) which lasted longer than the shortest long-block auction threshold, no trades get generated.
 All markets go into an auction of the same duration.
 Trades may only be generated in any market once the network-wide auction ends. (<a name="0094-PRAC-001" href="#0094-PRAC-001">0094-PRAC-001</a>)

-- When the network resumes after a [protocol upgrade](./0075-PLUP-protocol_upgrades.md) no trades get generated.
+- When the network resumes after a [protocol upgrade](./0075-PLUP-protocol_upgrades.md) which lasted longer than the shortest long-block auction threshold, no trades get generated.
 All markets go into an auction of the same duration.
 Trades may only be generated in any market once the network-wide auction ends. (<a name="0094-PRAC-002" href="#0094-PRAC-002">0094-PRAC-002</a>)

 - When the lookup table for the network-wide auction is specified as: